edehr/edehr/CONTRIBUTING.md

 Although keep in mind that the code should be straightforward and provide enough context for the reader to understand what it does.
 One should consider code readability as a priority over documentation.
 And documentation should be present to fill in the gaps, as needed.

 Another good way of documenting the behaviour of a feature should include tests.
 Unit tests are a great way to include documentation in the codebase.
 If you are adding a new feature, please consider adding tests for it.
-We appreciate good test coverage.
+We appreciate good test coverage and every server-side PR must strive for 95% coverage.

 For more information on testing, please refer to the [Testing](./testing.md) section.

 ## Filing an issue
-When filing an issue on the project, please provide these details:
+When filing an issue on the EdEHR project, please provide these details:

 A comprehensive list of steps to reproduce the issue.
 What you're expecting to happen compared with what's actually happening.